-Bwindi Impenetrable National Park alone is home to over half of the world’s 700 mountain gorillas.
+Bwindi alone is home to over half of the world’s remaining mountain gorillas.
 Finding these beasts in the dense forest is no easy task, and gorilla treks here can last 7 hours or more.

 However, those who persevere are rewarded with an exceptional experience.
 Getting up close to these animals in the wild is arguable the most impressive wildlife encounter in the world.

-Environmentalists estimate that in the 1980s there were only 254 mountain gorillas left in the world, but thanks to massive conservation efforts, their numbers have steadily increased.
+Environmentalists estimate that in the 1980s there were only 254 mountain gorillas left in the world, but thanks to massive conservation efforts financed by gorilla trekking, their numbers have steadily increased.

 Once contact is made, there is usually a silent wait, deep within the dense foliage, as the gorilla’s edge closer.

 When they do emerge, seeing the gorillas in their natural habitat, the verdant forest providing the perfect backdrop, is a truly breathtaking experience.

 Any silence is soon broken by the rustling of leaves as the gorillas wander and play, and the calls, whistles, and whoops of thousands of animal species for miles around provides the perfect sound-track.

 Once contact is made, you have up to one hour to spend with the gorillas.
 If you wanted to spend longer, you can take part in a gorilla habituation experience, and spend up to 4 hours with these gentle giants.